KaiNorberg/Volund/README.md

 ## Creating a Scene

 In Volund a scene is simply any .lua file.
-In the future there will be an editor simular to other game engines, however for now you can simply write lua files manualy.
-Some example files can be found down below and in the [TestScenes](https://github.com/Kaj9296/Volund/tree/main/TestScenes) folder.
+In the future there will be an editor similar to other game engines, however for now you can simply write lua files manually.
+Some example files can be found down below and in the [examples](https://github.com/Kaj9296/Volund/tree/main/examples) folder.

 ## Running a Scene